 Just Eat is an online food delivery platform that allows customers to order from over 580,000 restaurants in 24 countries.

-Just Eat makes money via restaurant commissions, delivery fees, delivery and service fees, sponsored placements, merchandise and packaging sales, as well as interchange fees.
+Just Eat makes money via restaurant commissions, delivery fees, delivery and service fees, sponsored placements, merchandise and packaging sales, and interchange fees.
 The company operates on a marketplace business model.

 Founded in 2000, Just Eat successfully merged with Takeaway.com, which led to the creation of one of the world’s biggest food delivery platforms.